 We, not any Covered Third Parties, are responsible for addressing any claims relating to the Dropp services, including, but not limited to: (i) product liability claims; (ii) any claim that the Dropp Services fail to conform to any applicable legal or regulatory requirement; (iii) claims arising under consumer protection, privacy, or similar legislation; and (iv) intellectual property claims.

-If you are using the Dropp Services on an Apple device, you acknowledge and agree that Apple, and Apple’s subsidiaries, are third party beneficiaries of this Agreement and that Apple will have the right (and will be deemed to have accepted the right) to enforce this Agreement against you as a third party beneficiary.
-Such rights may also accrue to other handset manufacturers and operating systems that participate in the Dropp services.
+If you are using the Dropp Services on an Apple device, you acknowledge and agree that Apple, and Apple’s subsidiaries, are third party beneficiaries of this Agreement, and that Apple will have the right (and will be deemed to have accepted the right) to enforce this agreement against you as a third party beneficiary.
+Such rights may also accrue to other handset manufacturers and operating systems which participate in the Dropp services.

 Your Use of Information; Data Protection Laws